Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Simple python code for storage and retrieval of memory

 \section{Simple python code for storage and retrieval of memory}

-Here is a \verb|python 3.8.2| implementation of the Hopfield Hebbian-like storage and retrieval algorithm.
-This implementation depends only on \verb|numpy 1.24.4| (imported using ``\verb|import numpy as np|'').
-More details on the code repository (function names were changed for clarity)~\cite{Girardi2025HopfieldSim}.
+We include a \verb|Python 3.8.2| implementation of the Hopfield model for Hebbian-like storage and retrieval algorithms.
+The implementation depends only on \verb|numpy|, a standard library for numerical calculations in \verb|python|.
+It was tested with \verb|numpy 1.24.4|.
+More details on the code repository~\cite{Girardi2025HopfieldSim} in \url{https://github.com/neuro-physics/hopfield-neural-network}.
+To make the code clearer in this paper, we changed the function names from the ones originally given in the repository.